 Spiti Valley is one of the most beautiful and remote places in India.
 This ultimate travel guide to Kaza, the most important town of Spiti Valley is all you need to plan for a travel to Spiti Valley.

 Where is Kaza?

 Kaza is a major town of the enigmatic Spiti valley in the Himachal Pradesh of India adjoining the Tibetan border.
 This is an ideal base to explore some out of the world’s fascinating places in Spiti Valley.
 When you think of typical India, you expect places full of people and chaos.
 Spiti valley is a rare exception to that.
 The valley is so remote, few individuals, even in India, know about it.
 Even fewer people dare to visit this place.
-But, once you reach this cold desert mountain, you get rewarded with an extraordinary mountainous arid landscape and won’t wish to leave.
+But, once you reach this cold desert mountain through once upon a lifetime journey, you get rewarded with an extraordinary mountainous arid landscape and won’t wish to leave.
 While New York is at an altitude of 10 meters and London of 11 meters, Kaza stands still at an elevation of 3800 meters.
 Staying in such a high place surrounded by the Himalayan peaks will drive you dizzy with its bizarre, breathtaking beauty.
 This is your ultimate travel guide to Kaza in Spiti valley.